unifiedjs/unifiedjs.github.io/doc/learn/using-plugins.md

 ---
+description: Guide that shows how to use plugins and presets
 group: guide
+modified: 2024-08-05
+published: 2019-12-12
 title: Using plugins
-description: Guide that shows how to use plugins and presets
-published: 2019-12-12
-modified: 2019-12-12
 ---

 ## Using plugins